 Yakima Skybox 16 Carbonite

 The biggest difference between the Skybox and our Editors' Choice Award winner was the mounting system, which may or may not make a huge difference depending on how you plan to use your cargo box.
 One of our testers plans to install her box and leave it there for months as long-term gear storage, while another is looking for a box to use occasionally on weekends and then store away while not in use.
 For the former type of user, this box is a really great value, because the installation only needs to be done once in order to enjoy the many other great qualities of this box.
 The Skybox is complete with an awesome latching handle that is easy to pop open, which we greatly preferred to the button of the Thule Force.
 The handle stays tilted until latched, when it will snap back into place, making it easy to tell if the box is properly closed or not.
 We loved the Skybox's sleek, matte black finish, and its sturdy lid made opening and closing this box a breeze.
 For our other tester, who wants a box that is easy to install and remove every weekend, the value may not be worth the frustrating mounting system.
-At only $499, though, we found this box to be a phenomenal value in terms of durability, style, and ease of opening and closing.
+At $529, though, we found this box to be a phenomenal value in terms of durability, style, and ease of opening and closing.
 If constant mounting isn't in your future, look no further than the SkyBox Carbonite.

 Sturdy and durable

-Read full review: Yakima SkyBox Carbonite
+Read review: Yakima SkyBox Carbonite

 Best Buy for the Budget Adventurer